Guide

 The Starting XI

-Each gameweek you select 11 players from your squad to score points — your Starting XI.
+For each fixture kickoff slot you select 11 players from your squad to score points — your Starting XI.
 The XI must meet your league's position rules (e.g. at least 1 GK, 2 CBs, etc.).

 • If you haven't selected by kickoff, an auto-pick fills your XI based on position requirements.